jdtsmith/speedrect/README.md

 Start `rectangle-mark-mode` as usual (`C-x SPC`, by default).
 Hit `?` to summon a help buffer of available key bindings.
 By default most commands restart `rectangle-mark-mode`; `q` (or any other non-shortcut command) to exit.
 If you'd prefer speedrect commands not to continue in this way, set `speedrect-continue=nil`.

+Note that as mentioned many commands can be modified with a prefix (e.g. `M-10 S-right` or `C-u k`).

+## Hints

+A rectangle is just a _region_ (point and mark), specially interpreted.
+While marking rectangles, you can use `x` to cycle point among any of the rectangles four corners.
+This is useful to make changes to the appropriate side of the selected region.

+Use calc, it's super-powerful...

+### Using Calc

+[Calc](https://www.gnu.org/software/emacs/manual/html_mono/calc.html) is an ancient and powerful calculator in emacs with many capabilities, including operating on [matrix data](https://www.gnu.org/software/emacs/manual/html_node/calc/Matrix-Tutorial.html).
+In addition to simple sums, `SpeedRect` offers powerful two-way communication with calc for sending in and yanking out columns of numerical data:

+1. It can send columns of numbers to calc as a _matrix_ (2D array of numbers).
+Once in calc, you can operate on those numbers using a wide array of operations.
+Many things "just work" on matrices (e.g. `1 +` will add one to all the numbers).
+Others can easily be mapped over matrix elements (e.g. try `v M Q` to map `sqrt` over all elements).
+You can combine columns, change their order, and _much_ more.
+2. Once you have something you're happy with at the top of calc's *stack* (at the bottom of the `*Calculator*` buffer, entry numbered `1:`), you can:
+    - hit `q` (or other window navigation) to return to your original buffer (where `rectangle-mark-mode` will still be active),
+    - adjust the position of your rectangle if needed (`S-left/right` and/or `x` is useful for this; a zero-width rectangle is fine), and
+    - hit `m` to yank the latest matrix from the calc stack into the buffer, replacing the marked rectangle.

+You don't have to be in the same `mark-rectangle-mode` session to yank a matrix from calc.
+As long as the height of your rectangle matches the number of matrix rows, it will just work.
+So you can start in one buffer, accumulate a matrix, manipulate it, switch to another buffer, and yank it there.

+> [!NOTE]
+> What you see is what you get in calc.
+The numbers shown in calc will be yanked as they appear on the stack, except `speedrect` automatically omits brackets and expands `...` vector shortening.  `v ,` will remove commas for a cleaner appearance.  `v >` will right align numbers.  `d f` will let you set the number of digits after the decimal.
+And _many_ more numerical formatting options.

 ## Commands

 Current single keystroke bindings (available from `?`):